 - Ruby: Ruby on Rails, Sinatra

 The above frameworks all apply to client-side web development languages – a popular server-side framework would be Express in the Node.js runtime environment.

 Web framework vs CMS

 There are some similarities between web application frameworks and content management systems.
 Similarly to frameworks, CMS software like WordPress, Joomla and Drupal can simplify the creation of dynamic web content.

 However, while a relatively non-technical user can use a CMS to build a website, web frameworks are designed for developers building highly customised applications.
 Short of custom templates and plugins, all the code is already written for the CMS, while users of frameworks are expected to regularly write their own.
 Most CMS platforms are themselves built on frameworks, with additional CMS-specific features layered on top to provide an intuitive interface for less technical users.

 Do you need to use a web application framework to structure your projects more efficiently?
 At Fasthosts we offer the perfect development cloud hosting platform on CloudNX.
-Whether you need to spin up a temporary test environment or launch a high-performance virtual machine, scale your resources on demand and only pay for what you need, with UK data centres and 24/7 UK support.
+Whether you need to spin up a temporary test environment or launch a high-performance virtual machine, scale your resources on demand and only pay for what you need with our Cloud Servers.